 Company committed to getting all customers back as soon as possible

-Given the ongoing COVID-19 challenge, the company reaffirmed that crews are continuing to follow CDC recommendations, including social distancing and hygiene related best practices.
-Recognizing the NY PAUSE has many residents sheltered at home, for everyone’s safety we ask customers to observe a six-foot social distance if they must be near our workers and always remain outside the work zone.
-Allowing our crews to remain uninterrupted and focused on our work enables us to determine damage and make repairs more quickly.
+Recognizing the NY PAUSE has many residents sheltered at home, for everyone’s safety the company asks customers to observe a six-foot social distance if they must be near our workers and always remain outside the work zone.
+Allowing our crews to remain uninterrupted and focused on our work enables workers to determine damage and make repairs more quickly.
 The company is also coordinating response efforts with state and local emergency management officials.

 The company will provide updates throughout the event to the general public on its website and social media channels (Facebook and Twitter) and also remind customers of the following safety tips to prepare for the storm and stay safe if power outages do occur.

 - You can use our new mobile app to report and check the status of outages.
 To download the application, customers should search “AVANGRID” in the Apple or Android app stores and select “NYSEG.”
 The application is free to download.